 The c.
 1900 house with attached barn at 39 Woodchuck Hollow Road was added to the state register on September 15, 1989; the shed is not listed as part of the property at that time (VDHP 1979b; SR #0195-63).
 Additional land records research would be needed to determine when the shed property was joined with the house property.
 Initial research did not determine if the shed was built by an owner of 16 Woodchuck Hollow Road property.
-This Historic Resources Review recommends that the shed does not meet criteria for significance and recommends that it is not eligible for inclusion on the National Register of Historic Places.
-The house does not appear to exemplify distinctive characteristics of period and is also recommended as not eligible for inclusion on the National Register of Historic Places.
-It is therefore recommended that project work will have No Effect on the resource.
+Although this property does not appear individually eligible for inclusion on the National Register, as part of a proposed Washington Village National Register Historic District (Appendix II), this Historic Resources Review recommends that it does appear to meet the criteria for significance and recommends that it is eligible for inclusion on the National Register of Historic Places as a contributing component to the District.
+As currently defined, no project work is taking place within the parcel, so this review recommends that the Hands Mill Dam removal project will have No Effect on the property.
 The Vermont State Historic Preservation Office (SHPO) will have the opportunity of review and comment prior to project work.